 The implementation of this plan should be monitored to track progress and to ensure the priorities and visions for the Downtown remains relevant.
 A review and report to Council is recommended to be undertaken on the progress of this Plan every three years.
 Such a report should include an overall performance of plan in meeting intended objectives and priorities of the plan, as well as the status of any interventions or initiatives.

 3.1.5 Implementation Schedule

 The schedule proposed below highlights the important action items and milestones that should be pursued in the Municipality's implementation of the Master Plan.
-It should be noted that this schedule has been developed

 Immediate Term (1-2 years): Laying the Groundwork